mawrkus/joey-the-differ/README.md

 In this case, the files with the same name in both `source` and `target` directories will be diffed.

+`output` can be either a file or a directory.
+In case of a directory, for each file matched, a file with the same name will be created.
+For diffing one file against one file, it must be a file.

 ### Node.js module

 ```js